EfrenHaskell/MultiMove-Tool/README.md

 > - Moving files by dictionary definition
 > - Currently designed for windows with batch file
 > - Add multimove.cmd to PATH for easiest use
+## Move by Dictionary
+> ```
+> :: To move a set of files from one destination to another by dm
+> .\multimove -l dm des="./example_folder/example.txt, ./example_folder2/example1.txt" src="./example.txt, ./example1.txt"
+>
+> :: The above command but with caching (though in reality caching in lite mode has no real purpose)
+> .\multimove -l dm -c des="./example_folder/example.txt, ./example_folder2/example1.txt" src="./example.txt, ./example1.txt"
+>
+> :: To move all txt files to a single folder by rem with -sd
+> .\multimove -l rem -sd des="./example_folder" src="./example.txt, ./example1.txt"
+>
 ## Utilization
 > MultiMove-Tool provides two main ways to interact with the utility
 > - MultiMoveLite